ABOUT US

 The Story Behind the Meals

 As human beings, we all know the physical necessity of eating.
 Indeed, studies increasingly show how eating affects both physical and mental health.
-Yet, according to the USDA, more than one in nine military veterans—who risked their lives to protect the farms that produce the food we all enjoy—suffers food insecurity, while one in six is on the brink of not having enough to eat.
-Building Bridges’ “meal counter” testifies both to the need to feed our veterans, as well as the poignant tragedy that so many continue to go hungry.
+Yet, according to the USDA, eight percent of our veterans—who risked their lives to protect the farms that produce the food we all enjoy—suffer food insecurity, while one in six is on the brink of not having enough to eat.
+Building Bridges’ “meal counter” testifies to the need to feed our veterans, as well as the poignant tragedy that so many continue to go hungry.

-The story behind the hot nutritious meals that bring Building Bridges Veterans together is the story of the challenges that face those who risked their lives for us all.
-According to the Veterans Administration, many researchers deem social isolation “the strongest and most reliable predictor of suicidal ideation, (suicide) attempts, and lethal suicidal behavior.
+The story behind our hot nutritious meals that bring Building Bridges Veterans together is the story of the challenges facing those who risked their lives for us all.
+According to the Veterans Administration, many researchers deem social isolation “the strongest and most reliable predictor of suicidal ideation, (suicide attempts), and lethal suicidal behavior.
 In addition to suicide, loneliness and social isolation have been linked to other poor physical and mental health outcomes, and functional difficulties.”

-The stated mission of Building Bridges is to address veteran depression, social isolation, and suicide risk.
+The mission of Building Bridges is to address veteran depression, social isolation, and suicide risk.
 According to a recent survey cited by the VA, over half of U.S. veterans confessed “feeling lonely some of the time or often.”
-As important as physical nutrition may be in fulfilling Building Bridges’ mission, it is the nourishment of the soul—the camaraderie, support, and listening, which happens around the table—that is the magical heart and soul of Building Bridges, and to those who have yet to join, promises an untold fulfillment.
+As important as physical nutrition may be in fulfilling Building Bridges’ mission, it is the nourishment of the soul—the camaraderie, support, and listening that happens around the table—which is the magical heart and soul of Building Bridges, and for those who have yet to join, can promise untold fulfillment.